-What Valentine's Day gift do you get that special someone who really digs science?
+Are you looking for a gift for a special someone who really digs science?
 Instead of a dozen roses, how about buying a bouquet of plush dinosaurs?
 In lieu of chocolate, why not purchase "pi plates" decorated with math equations?
-In preparation for Feb.
-14, Live Science has put together a geeky gift guide for your science-loving valentine.
-However you and your beloved decide to celebrate, we hope it's chock-full of paleontology, astronomy and biology.
+Whether you're celebrating a birthday, graduation or just looking to spoil your loved ones, Live Science has put together a geeky gift guide for the science-loving people in your life.

 The bouquet can be purchased at ThinkGeek, and costs $50.
 (Photo credit: ThinkGeek)